 Why choose divorce mediation?
-In Texas, family law mediation usually concludes with an amicable resolution to even the most complicated family problems—making it one of the fastest-growing alternative dispute resolution methods in the state.
+In Texas, family law mediation usually concludes with an amicable resolution to even the most complicated family problems, making it one of the state's fastest-growing alternative dispute resolution methods.

 These confidential sessions allow for both parties to discuss their differences in a safe and controlled environment.
 Unlike a judge, the mediator does not make any decisions; instead, the mediator facilitates appropriate conversation between the disagreeable parties to reach a mutually beneficial agreement.

-Nothing discussed in the Texas mediation sessions is formally agreed to or enforceable unless there is an executed agreement that has been signed by both parties.
+Nothing discussed in the Texas mediation sessions is formally agreed to or enforceable unless there is an executed agreement that both parties have signed.
 In other words, mediation is non-binding.

 The Benefits of Family Law Mediation

 Many litigants or potential litigants are gravitating towards Texas mediation due to the following benefits that TX mediation has to offer:

 - Voluntary—in private Texas mediation, both parties are willing participants who want to be engaged in the process towards a potential resolution.

 - Confidential—all Texas mediation, whether private or court-mandated, takes place in a personal setting.
 This ensures that the settlement discussions and negotiated positions revealed by each party never reach the judge, courtroom, or court papers.
 Therefore, both parties are free to openly offer reasonable settlement terms without the concern that a judge might learn about their "over-generosity" or "under-generosity" should a settlement not occur in mediation.